Susan Leen, Life Between Streets 1, 2013

-Ultimately it becomes a space where to rethink and understand the relationship between us and our environment.
+Taking the visitor on an intimate, fluid and emotional journey through inner and outer spaces, the exhibition offers a space to rethink and understand the relationship between us and our environment.